jangler/fervor/README.md

 	Ctrl+Home        Move cursor to beginning of buffer Tab (in prompt)  Complete command name or file path

-Holding Shift makes any cursor motion select text from the previous cursor position to the resulting position.
+Holding Shift makes a cursor motion select text from the previous cursor position to the resulting position.
 Enter, Backspace, Delete, Home, End, PgUp, PgDn, Up, Down, Left, Right, Esc, Ctrl+Backspace, Ctrl+Delete, Ctrl+Home, Ctrl+End, Ctrl+Left, and Ctrl+Right should also work as expected.